TL;DR (Quick-Answer Box)

 Make the bourbon cake

 • Preheat the oven to 350°F (180°C).
 Adjust an oven rack to the center position.
-Generously butter a 10- or 12-cup Bundt pan or fluted metal tube pan or two 6-cup Bundt pans.
+Generously coat the pan with softened butter or baking spray a 10- or 12-cup Bundt pan or fluted metal tube pan or two 6-cup Bundt pans.

-• In a medium bowl, sift together the flour, baking powder, soda, and salt, then whisk the mixture by hand to ensure that the ingredients are well mixed.
+• In a medium bowl, sift together the 3 cups sifted cake flour, 1 teaspoon baking powder, 1/2 teaspoon baking soda, and 1 teaspoon fine sea salt, then whisk the mixture by hand to ensure that the ingredients are well mixed.

 • Scrape the batter into the prepared pan and spread it evenly.
 Place the pan in the oven and bake until the cake is golden and springs back when gently pressed, 40 to 45 minutes if using a 10- or 12-cup Bundt pan and 30 to 35 minutes if using a 6-cup Bundt pan.